Tony Garnett: Work with Ken Loach and others

 In 1969, Garnett was the producer of Loach's The Save the Children Fund Film.
-Commissioned by the charity itself, and originally intended for screening by LWT, it was suppressed for forty years after Save the Children disowned it, and only finally screened in 2011 at BFI Southbank.
+Commissioned by the charity and originally intended for screening by LWT, it was suppressed for forty years after Save the Children disowned it, and only finally screened in 2011 at BFI Southbank.
 Days of Hope (1975) was a four-part serial for the BBC written by Jim Allen and directed by Loach.
-It recounts events from the Great War to the General Strike of 1926.
+It recounts events from the First World War to the General Strike of 1926.
 A two-part Play for Today, The Price of Coal (1977), reunited Garnett and Loach with Barry Hines, and was their response to the silver jubilee of the Queen, mixing that celebration with a fatal accident involving two miners, similar to the events of the Cadeby Main pit disaster.
 The Spongers (1978), written by Allen and directed by Roland Joffé, also used the background of the silver jubilee, this time in the context of government spending cuts in the welfare state, in particular the closure of facilities used by a child with learning difficulties.

-Garnett produced G.F.
-Newman's Law and Order (1978), a quartet of dramas looking at the failings of the British criminal justice system.
+Garnett produced G. F. Newman's Law and Order (1978), a quartet of dramas looking at the failings of the British criminal justice system.
 Its broadcast resulted in questions being asked in parliament.
 The last production from Garnett's association with Loach was the children's film, Black Jack (1979).

 Later career

 Garnett's later film credits include Prostitute (1980), Handgun (1983), Earth Girls Are Easy (1988) and Beautiful Thing (1996).
 After relocating to the United States, Garnett lived by the principle "a movie should never be about what it's about" meaning that, although Earth Girls is disguised as a space comedy about aliens and Follow That Bird (1985) is a Sesame Street style children's film, the real theme of these motion pictures is racial prejudice.
 In 1990, he founded World Productions, for which Garnett oversaw Between the Lines (1992–94) and This Life (1996–97) and other productions.
 In 2009, an email by Garnett was circulated within the television industry, and published online, in which he argued that the BBC's management techniques "stifle the creativity which the organisation is supposed to be encouraging".
 Despite his involvement in the independent production sector, a term he found misleading, Garnett was critical of it.
 He said that the BBC no longer has an interest in "poor people".
-When "occasionally they do" feature, the poor "are smirked at or derided as chavs."
+When "occasionally they do" feature, the poor "are smirked at or derided as chavs".

 Personal life and death

 In 1963, Garnett married Topsy Jane Legge, whom he met while performing in amateur theatre.
 They had a son, Will, and later divorced.
 In 1978, he married Alexandra Ouroussoff, with whom he had another son, Michael; the couple divorced in 1988.
 He wrote a memoir, The Day the Music Died: A Life Behind the Lens in 2016.
 Garnett died on 12 January 2020 after a short illness.
 He was survived by his partner, Victoria Childs, and his sons.